xubingyue/avocadodb/Documentation/Books/Manual/Indexing/WhichIndex.md

   do not need to be rebuilt in-memory so they don't influence the loading time of collections as other in-memory indexes do.

-- geo index: the geo index provided by ArangoDB allows searching for documents within a radius around a two-dimensional earth coordinate (point), or to find documents with are closest to a point.
+- geo index: the geo index provided by AvocadoDB allows searching for documents within a radius around a two-dimensional earth coordinate (point), or to find documents with are closest to a point.
 Document coordinates can either be specified in two different document attributes or in a single attribute, e.g.